BlockchainCommons/mori-cli/README.md

 ```
 ## Status - Late Alpha

-`Morí`  is currently under active development and in the late alpha testing phase.
+`mori-cli`  is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 This first version is a stateless wallet, this means that we are regenerating it every time we run the command line.